Scene-Links/Scene-Links/readme.md

 # Scene Links by Scene Links
-The new graph visualizer to record and explore the history of your local music scene.
+Scene Graph is a new graph visualizer to display the relationships between objects with traits.

 In development Jan.
 2023 - Present Day.